 By Lori Dziurda

 I feel sorry for your daughters.
-It’s July 2018 and we are on the cusp of having a conservative majority in the Supreme Court, which is a direct threat to the protections for women’s health and privacy encapsulated in the 1973 Roe v.
+We are directly threatening the protections for women’s health and privacy encapsulated in the 1973 Roe v.
 Wade ruling.

 We feminists know that was your plan all along.
 Get the court, outlaw abortion, and then come after birth control.
 We’ve been talking about this for 45 years.

 At 47 years old, I’m not worried about myself, but I have a four-year-old daughter.
 I’ve been thinking about her in this.
 About what this decision might mean for her and where the next 10 years might take us.
 I’ve been thinking about what I need to do, as her mother, to protect her.
 While I don’t know what the laws look like a decade from now, I am not powerless.

 It isn’t that women didn’t have abortions before Roe v.
 Wade.
 They were not uncommon.
 They were just dangerous.
 Deadly, in too many tragic cases.

 There are many, many reasons that a woman could want or need to terminate a pregnancy.
 She may have a non-viable embryo or fetus that will die anyway and medical termination is safer and less traumatic for her.
 She may be choosing to terminate a potentially viable pregnancy to allow her to pursue life-saving cancer treatment and ensure that the children she already has have a chance to grow up with a mother.
 She may have been impregnated against her will through rape and is taking steps to reclaim her life or preserve an opportunity to flee a violent partner.
 Or maybe she just got pregnant and for her own reasons (i.e. none of your fucking business) has decided she doesn’t want to continue the pregnancy.
 Since that’s the one you guys seem most bent out of shape about, let’s focus on that.